-So rather than including a section on pseudonymity and one on anonoymity — or a section on public linkability and one on private linkability — we settled on a particular shade of grey and called it "probably good enough."
+So rather than including a section on pseudonymity and one on anonymity — or a section on public linkability and one on private linkability — we settled on a particular shade of grey and called it "probably good enough".
 (We actually called it 'Obtaining a respectably anonymous domain name').

 To make sense of the challenges they faced, it helps to have a basic understanding of the agreement through which domain ownership is assigned.